-The Discrimination and Academic Justice Committee, both as a community of scholars and members of SWS, believes in the continued research regarding the institutional and individual manifestations of discrimination in society, especially in the realm of academia.
-Not only does the Discrimination and Academic Justice Committee organize sessions to inform SWS on issues of discrimination in the workplace at SWS Meetings, it also provides direct, individual support to SWS members in need.
+The Committee on Discrimination and Academic Justice, both as a community of scholars and members of SWS, believes in the continued research regarding the institutional and individual manifestations of discrimination in society, especially in the realm of academia.
+Not only does the Committee on Discrimination and Academic Justice organize sessions to inform SWS on issues of discrimination in the workplace at SWS Meetings, it also provides direct, individual support to SWS members in need.

-The Discrimination and Academic Justice Committee assists SWS members when they have experienced discrimination based on gender, race, ethnicity, sexuality, age, disability, religion, or other group characteristics, or when their academic freedom or other rights are violated.
+The Committee on Discrimination and Academic Justice assists SWS members when they have experienced discrimination based on gender, race, ethnicity, sexuality, age, disability, religion, or other group characteristics, or when their academic freedom or other rights are violated.

-Getting Personal: The Discrimination and Academic Justice Committee as a Resource to SWS Members
+Getting Personal: The Committee on Discrimination and Academic Justice as a Resource to SWS Members

 This Committee exists to aid members by offering informational, institutional and/or financial assistance to members of SWS who believe they have been victims of discrimination based on gender, sexuality, race, ethnicity, age, disability, religion or other group characteristics, or when their academic freedom or other rights have been violated at their institutions of employment.
 The Discrimination and Academic Justice Committee is convinced that members should be supported through their experiences of discrimination regardless of background, while paying great attention to how gender and other identities may influence how to proceed.
 Consequently, the committee will do its best to provide support to the person in need.